 Connecting with First Link® means you can:

-- Be referred to local healthcare providers and community services
+- Be connected to local healthcare providers and community services

-- Meet other people in similar circumstances and exchange experiences
+- Meet others in similar circumstances to exchange experiences

 Who can refer me?